johndoe31415/luksrku/README.md

 	# Host UUID								Host PSK															Disk UUIDs
 	d66f96fc-7056-46e1-aea6-0f3d705cd3bc	d94f3fc6c3507123bda4034dd8c865a1b4cf9870bda50e9ed9f861621d581017	952ebed9-5256-4b4c-9de5-7f8829b4a74a=54444656365a3658794451353241537377564653456c386d7256666e4839463562
 	```
+	We follow the suggested passphrase, which should contain 192 bits of entropy.
+  4. We use cryptsetup luksAddKey to add the suggested passphrase to the LUKS
+	 keyring of the server.
-  4. The config script has given suggestions for server.txt and client.txt.
+  6. The config script has given suggestions for server.txt and client.txt.
 We
 	 copy the respective contents into the files.
-  5. Then we create the server binary config:
+  6. Then we create the server binary config:
 	```
 	$ luksrku-config server server.txt server.bin
 	Successfully read key file with 1 entries.